 The biggest mistake any organisation can do is to not have a dedicated social media person appointed within the organisation.
 This leads to a lack of strategy and inconsistency of implementation.

-• Managing the community you are building by replying to posts, comments and messages (there are options to set automated message replies in Facebook if you are not sure you can commit to
+Managing the community you are building by replying to posts, comments and messages (there are options to set automated message replies in Facebook if you are not sure you can commit to watch your inbox regularly)

 The biggest business risk we see across all NFP though is not using Facebook business manager!
 Over and over again, we find lots of people have admin access to pages who actually shouldn’t.
 It’s important to understand that you should NEVER attach personal profiles to your Facebook page.
 In case a personal profile gets hacked, the hacker can take down the whole page with them.
-Same counts for ad accounts which should also always be set up in Business Manager. http://business.facebook.com Each collaborator should be assigned with its respective role within
+Same counts for ad accounts which should also always be set up in Business Manager. https://business.facebook.com Each collaborator should be assigned with its respective role within business manager.
+E.g. Admin, editor, analyst, advertiser (this counts for page as well as for ad account).

 Are there any real-life examples you can give us of some mistakes that NFPs have made with social media and how we can learn from them?